ayush51/tutorial/tutorial.md

  - Soft session continuation does not require a change in the load balance configuration, but is more limited.
 A Surfly widget needs to be present on all pages you wish to transfer cookies from, and excludes cookies with a HttpOnly tag.

 <a name="custom_metadata"></a>
 #### Add custom metadata to Queue request

-If a user has logged into your website, you could pass information on to the agent, such as name and address.
+Adding custom metadata to the Queue requests allows you to give extra information about the user to the agent.
+For example, if the user is logged in to your website, then you can pass on some of this data, such as name and address.
 Surfly will also use the name in order to display this in the chatbox, and the email in order to match the correct gravitar to the user.

 <a name="field_masking"></a>
 #### Field masking